 5. Uninstall Windows 11 Updates via Recovery Environment

 If your PC doesn’t boot, you can use Windows RE to uninstall the problematic update.
-Here’s how you can access the Windows Recovery Environment.
+Here’s what you need to do in Windows Recovery Environment.

 1. Click on the Windows 11 Start menu and select Settings.